KevinJustinYu/Stock-Market-Analysis/README.md

 # Stock-Market-Analysis
 Tool that fetches company data, statistics, and financials for valuation and analysis, and then performs automated valuation analysis.
+A trading algorithm is currently in development.

 # Layout
 The bulk of the data clobbering and scraping functionalities are defined in market.py.

 ML models are trained through functions that are defined in market_ml.py

+Trading features/functionality are defined in market_trading.py.
+This primarily consists of functions that make valuations and output transactions to make.

 Backtesting.ipynb currently contains prediction analytics and the current version of the trading algorithm.

+market_tests.py contains the test suite for the python functions defined in the python files.

+Testing.ipynb is used to run the test suite to check for bugs.

 The ml_models folder stores any XGboost models that are trained.